ojrlopez27/nl-service-composition/README.md

 	- Run the performance Java server
 	- Run the parallel script for 10, 100, 1000, 10,000 processes (clients)
 4. Mechanical Turk Experiments:
 	- Make sure you are using wiki pre-trained model (it is more accurate).
-Modify run.sh script.
+Modify sent2vec/run.sh script.
 	- If you have added new services or api's (**only**) then:
-		- add words to the blacklist (if needed) in DatasetCleaner
+		- add words to the blacklist (if needed) in composiiton/.../DatasetCleaner
-	- Configure the Chat Web App (python):
+	- Configure the Chat Web App (experiments/mechanical-turk/chat):
 		- brew install python
 		- brew upgrade python
 		- check version (should be minimum 3.6): /usr/local/bin/python3.6-32 --version